 Much of our service is provided online to help you to self-serve at your convenience.

 You can also contact planning support for free generic householder advice between 9am to 5pm from Monday to Friday on 020 8871 7620.
-Where necessary we will forward your enquiry to a Planning officer who will respond via email within five working days.
+Where necessary we will forward your enquiry to a Planning officer who will respond via email within 10 working days.
 You will need to provide us with your name, site address including postcode and a contact number.